tobideusser/kpi-edgar/README.md

 IEEE International Conference on Machine Learning and Applications 2022.
 A preprint of the paper is available on [arxiv](https://arxiv.org/abs/2210.09163).

 First, install all required packages by running ***pip install /path/to/setup.py***, preferably in a virtual environment.
+NOTE: We used the most up-to-date branch of [fluidml](https://github.com/fluidml/fluidml) for this project, so you likely have to install the branch "run-info-access" from source.

 Then, download the data from the EDGAR database with the ***download_from_edgar.py*** located under the folder ***/scripts***.